crackhex/flying-sim-rs/README.md

-  # Super Mario 64 Flying Simulator Rust
+  # Super Mario 64 Flying Simulator in Rust
 This is a WIP flying simulator for Super Mario 64, built in rust.
 Currently, there is very little functionality.